 Defined benefit pension plans.
 The Company maintains various defined benefit pension plans in the U.S., Europe and Canada.
 See Note 16 to the Consolidated Financial Statements.
-At December 31, 2004, the projected benefit obligations for all defined benefit plans was comprised of \$100 million related to U.S. plans and \$355 million related to non-U.S. plans.
-All of such projected benefit obligations attributable to non-U.S. plans related to plans maintained by Kronos, and approximately 52%, 14% and 34% of the projected benefit obligations attributable to U.S. plans related to plans maintained by NL, Kronos and Medite Corporation, a former business unit of Valhi ("Medite plan").
+At December 31, 2005, the projected benefit obligations for all defined benefit plans was comprised of \$98 million related to U.S. plans and \$423 million related to non-U.S. plans.
+Substantially, all of such projected benefit obligations attributable to non-U.S. plans related to plans maintained by Kronos, and approximately 49%, 15% and 36% of the projected benefit obligations attributable to U.S. plans related to plans maintained by NL, Kronos and Medite Corporation, a former business unit of Valhi ("Medite plan").

 The Company accounts for its defined benefit pension plans using SFAS No. 87, Employer's Accounting for Pensions.
 Under SFAS No. 87, defined benefit pension plan expense and prepaid and accrued pension costs are each recognized based on certain actuarial assumptions, principally the assumed discount rate, the assumed long-term rate of return on plan assets and the assumed increase in future compensation levels.
-The Company recognized consolidated defined benefit pension plan expense of \$6.8 million in 2002, \$9.6 million in 2003 and \$13.5 million in 2004.
+The Company recognized consolidated defined benefit pension plan expense of \$9.6 million in 2003, \$13.5 million in 2004 and \$13.1 million in 2005.
 The amount of funding requirements for these defined benefit pension plans is generally based upon applicable regulation (such as ERISA in the U.S.), and will generally differ from pension expense recognized under SFAS No. 87 for financial reporting purposes.
-Contributions to all defined benefit pension plans aggregated \$9.6 million in 2002, \$14.8 million in 2003 and \$17.8 million in 2004.
+Contributions made by the Company to all of its defined benefit pension plans aggregated \$14.8 million in 2003, \$17.8 million in 2004 and \$19.2 million in 2005.

 The discount rates the Company utilizes for determining defined benefit pension expense and the related pension obligations are based on current interest rates earned on long-term bonds that receive one of the two highest ratings given by recognized rating agencies in the applicable country where the defined benefit pension benefits are being paid.
-In addition, the Company receives advice about appropriate discount rates from the Company's third-party actuaries, who may in some cases utilize their own market indices.
+In addition, the Company receives advice about appropriate discount rates from the Company's thirdparty actuaries, who may in some cases utilize their own market indices.
 The discount rates are adjusted as of each valuation date (September 30th for the Kronos and NL plans and December 31st for the Medite plan) to reflect thencurrent interest rates on such long-term bonds.
 Such discount rates are used to determine the actuarial present value of the pension obligations as of December 31st of that year, and such discount rates are also used to determine the interest component of defined benefit pension expense for the following year.

-Approximately 63%, 17%, 13% and 5% of the projected benefit obligations attributable to plans maintained by Kronos at December 31, 2004 related to Kronos plans in Germany, Norway, Canada and the U.S., respectively.
+Approximately 65%, 14%, 14% and 4% of the projected benefit obligations attributable to plans maintained by Kronos at December 31, 2005 related to Kronos plans in Germany, Norway, Canada and the U.S., respectively.
 The Medite plan and NL's plans are all in the U.S. The Company uses several different discount rate assumptions in determining its consolidated defined benefit pension plan obligations and expense because the Company maintains defined benefit pension plans in several different countries in North America and Europe and the interest rate environment differs from country to country.